In rapid prototyping, models are

 Assembly & Detailing: Precise assembly of multi-part models and application of decals or labels.

-Iteration for Perfection: If the color match or texture isn't perfect after the first paint job, the part must be re-sanded and re-painted, adding more cycles of time.
+If the color match or texture isn't perfect after the first paint job,

 Process Selection: Some processes that yield excellent appearance-ready parts directly (like PolyJet or high-resolution SLA) may have slower print speeds compared to functional-focused processes like SLS.

-Functional models, in contrast, are often used directly off the machine or with minimal post-processing (like bead blasting for SLS parts or basic support removal).
+basic support removal).
 The time investment is primarily in the design and machine build time, not in manual finishing.